November 14, 2025

 November 12 – House Vote

 The House voted 222-209 to pass the funding package.
-Rep. Thomas Massie (R-KY) filed a similar amendment, but the House Rules Committee did not advance it for consideration.
+Rep. Thomas Massie (R-KY) filed a similar amendment to remove the hemp ban language, but the House Rules Committee did not advance it for consideration.

 November 13 – Presidential Signature